 The validation checks are intended for systems which produce, compile, distribute, and use certain specified S-100 products on ECDIS .
 The checks can be administered at any time during the dataset and exchange set production, compilation, and distribution phases.
 They can also be used on the end-user system to assess compatibility of available datasets and exchange sets.

-General information about data products conforming to this specification.

-Title: S-158:98 Data Product Interoperability in S-100 Navigation Systems Validation Checks

-Abstract: This document describes validation checks for S-100 based data products intended for use on ECDIS.

-Content: Not applicable

-Spatial Extent: N/A

-Temporal Extent: N/A

-Specific Purpose: Validation of S-100 datasets and exchange sets intended for use on ECDIS.

 Specification metadata and maintenance